Skip to main content

 Great!
 You have successfully applied a schema to a PostgreSQL database using the Atlas Operator.

-Evolve the schema
+Evolve the Schema

 Let's modify the schema to update the t1 table by adding a new column name.
 Update the atlas-schema.yaml file with the following content: